PyFR/PyFR/doc/src/installation.rst

     cc = gcc-8

 Note the version of the compiler which must support the ``openmp`` flag.
-This has been tested on macOS 10.14.
+This has been tested on macOS 11.6 for ARM and Intel CPUs.

 Ubuntu
 ------